vaygeth89/Bloc.Blazor.Dotnet/README.md

     // rest of the code....
     // ...

+    // add as transient if you want it to be remembered across the current context
+    // and disposed manually
     builder.Services.AddScoped(sp => new BlocBuilder<CountCubit, CountState>(new CountCubit()));

+    // add as transient if you want it to be disposed upon disposing the component
+    // builder.Services.AddTransient(sp => new BlocBuilder<CountCubit, CountState>(new CountCubit()));

     // rest of the code....
     // ...